Lane Kenworthy, The Good Society

 Governments that persistently run a deficit can accumulate a large debt, the repayment of which diverts resources away from productive economic activity.
 Figure 9, however, suggests little or no association between public debt size and catchup-adjusted economic growth.

-Proponents of limited government point to the potential for government failings.
-Governments have limited information.
-They are buffered from the competitive pressures.
-Their ability to flexibly adapt may be hindered by bureaucracy.
-They are subject to pressure from rent-seeking interest groups who aim for their own benefit rather than the most productive allocation of investment.
+Proponents of limited government point to the potential for government failings: governments have limited information; they are buffered from competitive pressures; their ability to flexibly adapt may be hindered by bureaucracy; they are subject to pressure from rent-seeking interest groups who aim for their own benefit rather than the most productive allocation of investment.
 Yet while markets are good at allocating resources to productive use, they are far from perfect in doing so.
 Private investors may have short time horizons, emphasizing near-term profits over productivity, long-run returns, market share, or export competitiveness.
 They may have limited information.
 They may be unconcerned about spillover benefits from particular firms and industries.
 They may benefit from, and thereby accentuate, limits to competition.
 In these ways, market allocation of resources may be growth-inhibiting.

-Governments can help to remedy this sort of market failure via proactive steering of capital toward particular firms or sectors.9 They can do this via subsidies, favorable loan terms, assistance with coordination, export help, import protection, and public ownership.
-This type of state guidance sometimes is referred to as “industrial policy.”
+Governments can help to remedy this sort of market failure via proactive steering of capital toward particular firms or sectors.
+They can do this via subsidies, favorable loan terms, assistance with coordination, export help, import protection, and public ownership.
+This type of state guidance sometimes is referred to as “industrial policy.”11

 Most discussions of state guidance or industrial policy have not attempted a thorough empirical assessment of the hypothesis.
 Many single out Japan and France as the exemplary cases.
-A dichotomous scoring in which Japan and France are coded as “high” and all other countries “low” isn’t correlated with catchup-adjusted economic growth, as figure 10 shows.10
+But careful studies of these cases suggest reason to doubt that state guidance contributed significantly to economic growth.12 And a dichotomous scoring in which Japan and France are coded as “high” and all other countries “low” isn’t correlated with catchup-adjusted economic growth, as figure 10 shows.13

 The dashed line in figure 11 suggests a strong positive association between government effectiveness and catchup-adjusted economic growth.
 However, the strength of the association owes almost entirely to a single country, Italy, which has very low measured government effectiveness and the poorest growth record since the 1970s.
 The solid line in the chart shows that with Italy excluded there is little if any correlation.